bufbuild-ru/docs/docs/bsr/generated-sdks/artifactory/index.md

 :::

-Then add a repository to your `build.gradle` or `build.gradle.kts` file, replacing `{ArtifactoryMavenURL}` with the URL of your Artifactory Maven Repository:
+Then add a repository to your `build.gradle` or `build.gradle.kts` file, replacing `{ArtifactoryMavenURL}` with the URL of your Artifactory Maven Repository.

++++tabs key:1104d51ecd14d56dedf2edcf04c281e2

+== Kotlin

-::: info build.gradle.kts - Kotlin Syntax
+::: info build.gradle.kts

 ```kotlin
 repositories {